mikgross/cognitive-developer-training/Notes.md

 # Cognitive Developer Training

 ## 27-05-2019
-* https://www.kaggle.com is a great source of datasets, competitions and discussions.
+* (Kaggle platform)[https://www.kaggle.com] is a great source of datasets, competitions and discussions.
 It is good to use for learning purposes in Datascience.
 * working with SQl and noSQL databases are pretty much the same
+* (scikit tutorials and more)[https://scikit-learn.org]

 ### What is machine learning
 Type of machine learning depending on the dataset: